apache/airflow-site/CONTRIBUTE.md

 Integrations are displayed in random order, which might be different on each site reload.
 To search for your integration, use the search functionality.

 Providing an integration logo is **optional**.
-However, please take note that integrations with logo are be promoted by being displayed before integrations without a logo.
+However, please take note that integrations with logo are being promoted by being displayed before integrations without a logo.

-### How to add a new meetup
+### Adding a new meetup

-In order to add an upcoming meetup, find your group in `<ROOT DIRECTORY>/landing-pages/site/static/meetups.json` file and put the meetup's date in following format:
+In order to add an upcoming meetup, find your group in `<ROOT DIRECTORY>/landing-pages/site/static/meetups.json` file and put the meetup's date in the following format:

 `MON, JAN 01, 6:00 PM`